dbxone/dbxui/app/help/en/voting.md

 * A daily total budget of 400k DBX for all workers
 * 5 worker proposals with a positive votes total, with daily pay requests of 100k DBX each

-Now the four workers with the most votes will all receive 100k BTS each per day, but once they've been paid the worker budget is empty.
+Now the four workers with the most votes will all receive 100k DBX each per day, but once they've been paid the worker budget is empty.
 Therefore the fifth worker will receive nothing.